iPaulPro/aFileChooser/README.markdown

             </intent-filter>
     </provider>

+__Note__ that like a `ContentProvider`, the `DocumentProvider` `authority` must be unique.
+You should change `com.ianhanniballake.localstorage.documents` in your Manifest, as well as the `LocalStorageProvider.AUTHORITY` field.

-Using `FileChooserActivity` and `LocalStorageProvider` together are redundant.
-Therefore, you should enable/disable based on the API level (above: `@bool/use_provider` and `@bool/use_activity`).
+Using `FileChooserActivity` and `LocalStorageProvider` together are redundant if you're only trying to insure your user has access to local storage.
+If this is the case, you should enable/disable based on the API level (above: `@bool/use_provider` and `@bool/use_activity`).
 See the aFileChooserExample project for their values.

 ## Usage